 For daily household waste, there are several locations where you can find waste separation containers like these in Student Village West area.

 They usually have labeled in three languages, so it is very easy for one to find which trash goes where.
 It certainly takes some time and practice when you start separating and sorting waste, but then what a few minutes a day compared to saving the Planet?
 At the same time, you would notice other people do it too.
 Actually, most people do it, because it’s cool.
 Simple things like waste sorting are what make Finland the greenest country in the world.
-For starting, you can find general information from TYS website here, and also a sorting instruction with pictures and maps.

 Maybe you and your neighbors can discuss about this over a cup of coffee this Neighbor Weeks?
 Probably not by knocking on their doors and accusing them of not recycling though, because that wouldn’t be cool either.
 Old habits certainly take awhile to go away, but it will certainly be gone forever if one’s determined to change.

 Hello blog readers!
 Thank you for stopping by.
 I am a Vietnamese student at UTU majoring in Education, loving and living life here in Turku , Finland.
 I’m gonna write about the exciting life of an international student who’s trying to complete her degrees while learning to appreciate the Finnish weathers <3.